dilner1/Garden-Gnome-Blog/README.md

 - Setting dummy email backend in settings removes issue and directs user back to main page as it should

 Comments not showing
+- Comments not showing even tho they appear in admin panel and approved
+- Removed {% if not comment in comments %}, realised should have used {% if comments.count == 0 %} instead
+- Changed comment count display comments count

 Heroku not laoding css - believe static files not being located properly however url looks correct.